medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 ```bash
 exec --no-startup-id i3-msg 'workspace 1; exec alacritty; workspace 2; exec qutebrowser'
 ```
 However, it won't work as expected for all programs.
-In this case, it works well for `alacritty` but not for `qutebrowser`; for `qutebrowser`, it seems to always start in the Workspace 1, even when workspace 2 was explicitly set.
+In this case, for both
+`alacritty` and `qutebrowser`, it seems to always start in the Workspace 1, even when workspace 2 was explicitly set.

-[As explained here](https://i3wm.org/docs/userguide.html#assign_workspace), the problem is that the map might be executed when the application is not mapped to the window yet (which seems to be the case for browsers).
+[As explained here](https://i3wm.org/docs/userguide.html#assign_workspace), the problem is that the map might be executed when the application is not mapped to the window yet.
 So, it is recommended that _"you match on window classes (and instances, when appropriate) instead of window titles whenever possible because some applications first create their window, and then worry about setting the correct title."_ [^14].

-Execute `xprop` at command line and then click on qutebrowser window.
+Execute `xprop` at command line and then click on `alacritty` and `qutebrowser` windows.
 It will give you an output similiar to this:

 ```
 ...